 - You say you love this work, what other jobs have you loved?

 Serving as Director of Coaching at Carnegie Mellon University’s Negotiation Academy for Women, teaching practices that support innovation leadership as a faculty member at the Chautauqua Institute, and serving as Vice President of Human Resources for MetalSite, an international B2B e-commerce firm.
 As an Officer of the company and member of MetalSite’s executive team, I implemented a comprehensive range of management and leadership practices that propelled business strategies.
 This particular job was like getting my MBA all over again – real time, on steroids.

 - Why do they stand out?

-They were so much fun.
 In each, I worked with smart people finding better ways to create new kinds of results.
 Each involved designing learning experiences for high achievers, and each drew on my ability to be innovative, collaborative and strategic.
 I can also say the same about working with COMPIO clients.

 - Any speaking gigs or volunteer activities?

 Some of my favorites include lecturing at Carnegie Mellon University’s Graduate School of Public Affairs on ‘Systems Thinking’ and ‘Breakthrough Thinking;’ at CMU’s Heinz School on ‘Emotional Intelligence;’ at the University of Pittsburgh’s Katz Graduate School of Business on ‘Principles of Leadership Coaching;’ and at the CASE conference on succession planning strategies and the design of leadership development programs.
 My volunteer activities support organizations like the Coro Center for Civic Leadership, PowerLink, Achieva and the Athena Awards.

 - What else may be good to know?